fommil/fpmortals/manuscript/introduction.md

 ~~~~~~~~

 We can now share the `echo` implementation between synchronous and
 asynchronous codepaths!

-We only need to write an implementation for
+We only need to write an implementation for `Execution[Now]` and
-`Execution[Now]` and `Execution[Future]` once and we can reuse it
+`Execution[Future]` once and we can reuse it forever, for any method
-forever, for any method like this.
-We can trivially write a mock
+like `echo`.
+We can trivially write a mock implementation of
-implementation of `Terminal[Now]` and use it in a test for `echo`.
+`Terminal[Now]` and use it in our tests.

-But the code is horrible.
+But the code is horrible!
 Let's use the `implicit class` Scala
 language feature (aka "enriching" or "ops") to give `C` some nicer
 methods when there is an implicit `Execution` available.
 We'll call
 these methods `flatMap` and `map` for reasons that will become clearer